remyeltorro/remyeltorro.github.io/_posts/2023-04-24-topographic-profile.md

     d_list.append(sum_d)
 ```

 We are now ready to plot a topographic profile, from the distance to origin and altitude information.
+If we want a stylized version, ready to be imported on a travel blog:

 ```python